How to Dry Window Areas After Moisture Exposure

 Indicators of hidden moisture may include:

-When drying takes longer than expected, understanding why windows develop condensation and mold helps explain how repeated moisture exposure leads to ongoing problems.
+When drying takes longer than expected because moisture keeps returning, why windows develop condensation and mold explains how repeated condensation can keep window materials damp even after surface drying.

 FAQ: How to Dry Window Areas After Moisture Exposure